eoinkelly/ember-runloop-handbook/README.md

 This is a bad thing because Ember assumes that it has complete control over whatever portion of DOM you have given it.
 It will happily create and remove nodes within there and won't care if you had event listeners attached.

-At best you won't get the intended result of the listener and at worst you get the joy of _zombie event listeners_ creating chaos in your nice clean DOM.
-(I see a few looks of painful recognition from the Backbone devs here)

 You might be thinking that you are unlikely to want to add your own listeners but this is exactly what will happen if you try to integrate any third party Javascript